lliebman/SinglePointofFailure/README.md

 # Single Point of Failure
-Implementation of Game of Life by Touro students in MCO364.
+Implementation of Single Point of Failure identification by Touro students in MCO364.

 ### Contributors
 Tamar Aufrichtig (https://github.com/TamarAuf)